mongodb-labs/pubsub/README.md

 ### ZeroMQ

 [ZeroMQ](http://zeromq.org) is a standalone socket library that provides the tools to implement common messaging patterns across distributed systems.
-Rather than dictating an architecture, ZeroMQ allowed us to construct our own communication patterns for different parts of our system, including direct communication between nodes, pub/sub fan-out across a network, and pub/sub within a single process.

-In particular, we were able to design a brokerless internal communication system for replica sets on top of ZeroMQ’s socket API, but a centralized communication system for sharded clusters using the same simple API.
-We chose ZeroMQ over existing alternatives such as AMQP, because ZeroMQ is a library rather than a messaging protocol or implementation.
+Rather than dictating an architecture, ZeroMQ allows the implementation of a brokerless internal communication system for replica sets on top of ZeroMQ’s socket API, but a centralized architecture for sharded clusters using the same simple API.
+In addition, ZeroMQ's pub/sub sockets encapsulate well-tested functionality regarding channel matching and message buffering, with well-defined behavior in case of an error.

 API + Documentation
 ===================

-We implemented four database commands for pub/sub: `publish`, `subscribe`, `poll`, and `unsubscribe`.
+Pub/sub is implemented through four database commands: `publish`, `subscribe`, `poll`, and `unsubscribe`.

 ### Publish

 ```
-{ publish : <channel>, message : <message> }
+{ publish: <channel>, message: <message> }
 ```

 **Arguments:**